bagashe/redis-adequate-rate-limiter-rb/README.md

 y1 = y0' + 1 is the computed used quota at t1.

 ```
+3. `allow?` is an **atomic operation**.
+So there is no race condition between checking and updating.
-3. Can be easily configured to rate limit over a few seconds or a few hours or a few days.
+4. Can be easily configured to rate limit over a few seconds or a few hours or a few days.
-4. Can be used to rate limit `actors` such as `Users`, `IPs`, `SessionIds`, `BrowserCookies`, `AccessTokens`, etc.
+5. Can be used to rate limit `actors` such as `Users`, `IPs`, `SessionIds`, `BrowserCookies`, `AccessTokens`, etc.

 ## Performance benchmark of the Lua script using redis-benchmark